WCW Monday Nitro: International broadcasts

 In Canada, WCW Monday Nitro began airing by local stations in 1996 on Saturday afternoons in a condensed one hour format.
-In 1997, The Sports Network (TSN) began broadcasting Nitro on Wednesday evenings, two days after the airing in the US.
+In 1997, The Sports Network (TSN) began broadcasting Nitro on Wednesday evenings, two days after the airing in the United States.

 Nitro also aired in other regions.
 In Germany, it aired on DSF.
 In France, Nitro aired in a condensed form on Canal+'s Les Superstars du catch programme from 1997 to 2000, after that on RTL9.
 In Britain, it aired beginning in 1996 on TNT.
 In Russia the programme aired on TNT from 1998 (no relation to the American TNT).

 Home media and streaming

 DVD and Blu-ray releases

 Since buying the WCW video library, WWE Home Video has included many Nitro matches and segments on some of their Superstar biography DVD sets.
 A 3-disc DVD entitled The Very Best of WCW Monday Nitro was produced and released by WWE on June 7, 2011.
 The set is narrated by former three time WCW champion Diamond Dallas Page and highlights some of the biggest matches and moments in the history of WCW Monday Nitro.
 The sequel, The Best of WCW Monday Nitro Vol. 2 was released on DVD and Blu-ray February 12, 2013.
 Followed by the final set titled, The Very best of WCW Monday Nitro Vol. 3, which was released on August 11, 2015.